The Complete Guide to Build a Full Blown Multilanguage Website with Nuxt.js

-Every feature component has currently only a title.
+Every feature component currently only has a title.
 Let's extend the feature component/block with a description text and icon.

 Now you can use the visual composer and click directly on the

 Feature 1.
-As you hover with your mouse above the visual composer, you should see dashed border around the clickable components/blocks.
-If you click/select on one of the components you should see green highlight around that component.
+As you hover with your mouse above the visual composer, you should see a dashed border around the clickable components/blocks.
+If you click/select on one of the components you should see a green highlight around that component.
 The right panel should show the content of the selected component.